Sir William Anson, 1st Baronet: Later service

 Not given a command during the Waterloo Campaign, Anson never again saw active service in the army.
 He was made a Knight Commander of the Order of the Bath on 2 January 1815, and in 1816 joined the Consolidated Board of General Officers.
 For his service in the Peninsular War he also received the Army Gold Medal with three clasps, having been mentioned in dispatches four times.
 He was promoted to lieutenant-general on 12 August 1819.
 He became colonel of the 66th Regiment of Foot on 7 December 1829, and stayed in that position until 25 March 1835 when he changed to the colonelcy of the 47th Regiment of Foot, which he held until his death.
 The Anson baronetcy 'of Birch Hall' was created for him on 30 September 1831, and he was promoted to general on 10 January 1837.
 Anson died on 13 January 1847 at Brockhall, Northamptonshire at the age of 74, and was buried in the family catacombs at Kensal Green Cemetery, London.

 Personality and influence

 Military historians Ron McGuigan and Robert Burnham describe Anson as a "tough but fair disciplinarian", giving as proof the wide variety of verdicts he gave in courts martial presided over by him.
 Anson was also well-liked by his subordinates, who he often attempted to advance within the army, with only limited success.
 This was because Anson had relatively little influence inside or outside the army (unlike his brother George), and evinced little personal ambition.
 Known as a competent brigade commander who did as ordered and expected nothing else, McGuigan and Burnham pose that if the Peninsular War had lasted longer Anson would have been given a permanent divisional command.

 Family

-On 26 January 1815 Anson married Louisa Frances Mary Dickenson (died 25 July 1837), daughter of John Dickenson.
+On 26 January 1815 Anson married Louisa Frances Mary Dickenson (died 25 July 1837), daughter of John Dickenson and Mary Hamilton (Granddaughter of Lord Archibald Hamilton).
 They had four sons and three daughters: